cwalla/Barotrauma-Traitor-Bot/README.md

 	* !clear: Clears all currently set traitors.
 	* !help: Display the Man page in discord
 	* !dump: Logs the state of various globals to the process console

 How to install dependancies / Set up dev environment:

 	* Install Node.js 12.16.3 from https://nodejs.org/en/
-    * Allow it to install dependencies, you will also need npm and the ability to compile certain modules
+    * Allow it to install dependencies, as you will also need npm and the ability to compile certain modules
+		* The full install includes chocolatey, which can be used to install Git later
 		* This will also add npm to the system path
 	* Open a powershell prompt
 	* Change the execution policy for powershell to allow scripts: